 - Stay completely focused on nothing but the feeling of restlessness.

 In a short amount of time, you will begin to feel the restlessness melt away and dissipate.
 Then you may proceed with your meditation.
 If you begin to feel antsy at any time throughout your meditation, then just bring yourself back to those feelings and repeat the steps above.
 Alternatively, if the restlessness is persistent, then your entire meditation can consist of focusing on it the whole time.

 It’s also important to be aware that meditation does not have to be lengthy to be of value.
 According to Dr. Dan Siegel, associate clinical professor of psychiatry at the UCLA school of medicine and author of The Mindful Brain, just three minutes of mindfulness meditation per day can be beneficial and repetition is more important than duration.
 Repetition will strengthen neural connections that will make it easier and quicker to achieve the goal next time and reinforce the benefits.

-However, greater relaxation and other benefits can be achieved with longer sessions of 10 to 20 minutes.
-So you can mix it up a little bit throughout your day by doing three minutes here and there when you are short on time, but try to fit in a longer session of 15 or 20 minutes daily as well, or at least most days of the week.
+However, greater relaxation and other benefits can be achieved with longer sessions of 10 , 20, or 30 minutes.
+So you can mix it up a little bit throughout your day by doing three minutes here and there when you are short on time, but try to fit in a longer session of 20 or 3 minutes daily as well, or at least most days of the week.

 You can learn 15 quick and easy mindfulness-based techniques in my eBook, Meditating for Health, to get you started.
 Within the hour you can master the basic principles, which can help you instantly alleviate your stress, lower blood pressure, boost mood, promote relaxation, reduce pain, achieve more inner peace, and much more.
 You can also learn how to apply this concept to alleviating pain in my Mindfulness Over Chronic Pain book as well.